GEOG 101: Introduction to Human Geography (Spring 2025) : Find Articles

 - Use AND to combine different words to find all those words, in any order.

-- "fast fashion" AND geography
+- "affordable housing" AND geography

 - Use OR to combine similar words or phrases to find either of the words or phrases.

-- apparel OR garment
+- renter OR homeowner

-- Use quotation marks to find words as a phrase
+- Use quotation marks to find words as a phrase.

-- Use an asterisk ( * ) to find varied ends of words .
+- Use an asterisk ( * ) to find varied ends of words.

 - geograph* will find geography, geographic, and geographical